Tinkerforge/doc/en/source/Hardware/Bricklets/Remote_Switch.rst

 .. note::

- The Remote Switch Bricklet is discontinued.
+ The Remote Switch Bricklet is discontinued and is no longer sold.
 The :ref:`Remote Switch Bricklet 2.0 <remote_switch_v2_bricklet>` is the recommended replacement.